-The Biomedical Informatics, MS and PhD programs require a grade of B or better in all required coursework (excluding coursework applied to the electives area).
+The Biomedical Informatics, MS program requires a grade of B or better in all required coursework (excluding coursework applied to the electives area).
 If a lesser grade is earned in a required course, the course must be retaken.
 Note that if a student retakes a course to meet the minimum grade requirement of B or better, the grade will NOT be replaced.
 Both courses will be recorded on the graduate transcript and calculated for GPA purposes, per Graduate College policy.
-Students will not be able to register for milestones (BMI 593 Applied Project, BMI 799 Dissertation, or schedule their comprehensive exam) until the grade requirement has been met.
+Students will not be able to register for milestones (e.g. BMI 593 Applied Project) until the grade requirement has been met.